Krista Scharf: Women's career (2005–2013)

-McCarville competed in her first women's provincial championship at the 2004 Ontario Scott Tournament of Hearts (before 2015, there was no separate Northern Ontario team at the national Tournament of Hearts), missing the playoffs.
+Scharf competed in her first women's provincial championship at the 2004 Ontario Scott Tournament of Hearts (before 2015, there was no separate Northern Ontario team at the national Tournament of Hearts), missing the playoffs.
 She also played third for Northern Ontario, skipped by her brother Joe Scharf, at the 2005 Canadian Mixed Curling Championship.
 They finished out of the playoffs.
 In 2005, she placed second at the 2005 Ontario Scott Tournament of Hearts, losing the final to Jenn Hanna.

-Leading up to the 2005–06 curling season, Lorraine Lang asked McCarville to skip her team, with former skip Tara George moving up the lineup, which McCarville accepted.
+Leading up to the 2005–06 curling season, Lorraine Lang asked Scharf to skip her team, with former skip Tara George moving up the lineup, which Scharf accepted.
 That season, she competed in her first Grand Slam at the 2005 Casinos of Winnipeg Curling Classic (no longer a Grand Slam event), where her team placed third.
 In 2006, she won the 2006 Ontario Scott Tournament of Hearts, earning the right to represent Ontario at the 2006 Scott Tournament of Hearts.
 There, her team finished with a 4–7 record.

-The following season, McCarville competed at the 2006 Trail Appliances Autumn Gold Curling Classic, finishing with a 4–3 record and out of the playoffs.
+The following season, Scharf competed at the 2006 Trail Appliances Autumn Gold Curling Classic, finishing with a 4–3 record and out of the playoffs.
 She won the Ontario Tournament of Hearts again in 2007, and improved on her previous record at the 2007 Scotties Tournament of Hearts, finishing the round robin with a 6–5 record and losing the tie-breaker to Team Alberta, skipped by Cheryl Bernard.

-During the 2007–08 season, McCarville placed third at the Casinos of Winnipeg Curling Classic.
+During the 2007–08 season, Scharf placed third at the Casinos of Winnipeg Curling Classic.
 Her team placed second at the 2008 Ontario Scotties Tournament of Hearts, losing the final to Sherry Middaugh.
 She also made the final of the 2008 Players' Championship Grand Slam, which she lost to Amber Holland.

-The next season, McCarville's team missed the playoffs at the 2008 Casinos of Winnipeg Classic and the 2008 Sobeys Slam.
+The next season, Scharf's team missed the playoffs at the 2008 Casinos of Winnipeg Classic and the 2008 Sobeys Slam.
 In 2009, she once again won the right to represent Ontario at the national Scotties Tournament of Hearts, for the third time in four years, after winning the 2009 Ontario Scotties Tournament of Hearts.
 At the 2009 Scotties Tournament of Hearts in Victoria, British Columbia, she again finished 6–5, missing the playoffs.
 At the 2009 Players' Championship, her team reached the quarterfinals, where they lost to Kelly Scott.